Roshan13046/Drawing_Jam_Board_Kotlin_App/README.md

 # Functionalities of App:
-The different functionalities of my app are as follows ⚡️ The app has a Drawing page to do draw or do Rough work on the Drawing page.
+The different functionalities of my app are as follows:

+⚡️ The app has a Drawing page to do draw or do Rough work on the Drawing page.

 ⚡️ Choose Different Colors via Drawing.

 ⚡️ The app has a 5 buttons

-  ✔️ First button is for Undo any task.
+  -✔️ First button is for Undo any task.
-  ✔️ Second button is for chossing the brish size.
+  -✔️ Second button is for chossing the brish size.
-  ✔️ Third button is for choosing any Image from a Gallery ✔️ Fourth image is for Saving and Sharing the Image.
+  -✔️ Third button is for choosing any Image from a Gallery -✔️ Fourth image is for Saving and Sharing the Image.
-  ✔️ Fifth button is for Redoing the task.
+  -✔️ Fifth button is for Redoing the task.

 ## Learnings from above Project :

-⚡️ I learned how to design custom dialog, code to access permission of gallery, gps, contact.
+✔️ I learned how to design custom dialog, code to access permission of gallery, gps, contact.

-⚡️ How to use views and intents in android app to communicate with the gallery or Other external apps.
+✔️ How to use views and intents in android app to communicate with the gallery or Other external apps.

-⚡️ How to access gallery or other app data like images and edit inside the drawing app.
+✔️ How to access gallery or other app data like images and edit inside the drawing app.

-⚡️ To create a back/undo and forward/Redo button in an app.
+✔️ To create a back/undo and forward/Redo button in an app.

-⚡️ To create Async Tasks in the background of the App.
+✔️ To create Async Tasks in the background of the App.

-⚡️ To store/save an image in the bakground.(This was the most challenging task of this app)
+✔️ To store/save an image in the bakground.(This was the most challenging task of this app)

-⚡️ To export and import the image via sharing feature.
+✔️ To export and import the image via sharing feature.